groupserver/gs.group.list.sender/docs/headers.rst

 :Note: The adaptors are **named**, with the name being the name
        of the header.

-The :mod:`gs.group.list.sender` provides fourteen adaptors (see :doc:`standard`).
+The :mod:`gs.group.list.sender` provides fifteen adaptors (see :doc:`standard`).

 .. [#bytes] In Python 2 ``bytes`` is a synonym for ``str``.